ananthakumaran/paisa/README.md

 ## Contribution Policy

 Paisa is open source, but I do not plan to accept any pull request for now.
-If you have a feature request start a [discussion](dis), or if you found a bug, create a new [issue](https://github.com/ananthakumaran/paisa/issues).
+If you have a feature request, start a [discussion](https://github.com/ananthakumaran/paisa/discussions), or if you found a bug, create a new [issue](https://github.com/ananthakumaran/paisa/issues).
 Since this a UI project, I would prefer to have full control over how things are done.
 I might relax this restriction later.